 This final was a stunning 3-3 draw and the following replay was a dull 1-nil win for Man Utd.

 That wraps it up for the football team-tv show appearances.
 If you know of any that I missed please add a comment below.
-Next up will be the FA Cup final promo videos.
+Next up is the FA Cup final promo videos.